igcbioinformatics/ADER/material/Practical.md

 **TASK**: In a second example, we want to see the effect of a treatment, but where the samples were obtained in three different moments in time (batches).
 Upload the file 'edgeR_example2_Cumbie.tab' to Galaxy.
 Use edgeR to compare treatment (hrcc) versus mock treatment (mock).
 As before, make first a design matrix without taking the batch effect into consideration.
 Look at PCoA/MDS plot and Hierarchical clustering plots to see the batch effect.
 Next, make time as a block in the design and redo the test.

 **TASK**: In Galaxy, use edgeR to perform a pairwise comparison with the count results you obtained for your complete dataset (if you don't have one, use the Trapnell dataset).
 Apply any pairing or batch effects that make sense for your case (In the Trapnell case, you may try replicate as a batch effect).
 You will need to transform the htseq-count results into something edgeR can use.
 Namely, you'll need to concatenate all counts in one single file, and add a header.
 For convenience, the Trapnell dataset has already been transformed into a table that can be used in edgeR.

+## <a id="LO8.4">LO 8.4 - Using R and rstudio to have full control of your analysis  TODO dneves!</a>

 The tools available in Galaxy are limited in terms of the ability to express more complex experimental designs.
-For this, we need to go to R and explore all the flexibility that it allows.
+Moreover, we are limited to the plots and outputs Galaxy gives us.
+To have full control on our analysis, we need to go to R and explore all the flexibility that it allows.

+**TASK**: In RStudio, open the file trapnell_deseq.R that you can find in the folder difftests.
+In Rstudio, set "Session>Set Working Directory>To Source File Location".
+Then run each of the commands in the R script and see what they do.

 **TASK**: In Rstudio, open trapnell_edgeR.R and run the commands that are inside.
 Run also edgeR_example1_Tuch.R and edgeR_example2_Cumbie.R.

 The final example we will explore contains several factors, and one of the factors have 3 different possible values.
 This introduces many possibilities of experimental questions to test.
 We just need to decide which ones are relevant biological questions.
 To define which questions make sense, it is usually best to start with the use of unbiased exploratory tools such as PCoA and Hierarchical clustering.

 **TASK**: In Rstudio, run edgeR_example4_GSE60450.R.

 # <a id="LO9">Learning Outcome 9 - Perform simple functional enrichment analysis and understand the concepts involved</a>